Akalexsis/Discovery_API/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* No additional features are added

 ## Video Walkthrough